Original air date: October 22, 1990

 As more people start disappearing, Beverly rushes to Engineering to see Wesley.
 He tells her hes been trying to contact the Traveler in hopes that the mysterious alien can explain whats happening.
 Beverly wonders if Wesley accidentally altered reality the way the Traveler could and decides to take this idea to Picard, but as soon as she rounds the corner she realizes that Wesley isnt with her anymore.

 On her side, Beverly orders the ship to head to Tau Alpha C, the Travelers home world, only for the computer to tell her that no such planet exists.
 She tries to contact Starbase 133, but its no longer there either.
-She then asks the computer to tell her the nature of the universe (a question which, as she observes, it shouldn't be able to answer).
-It replies:
+She then learns that the entire universe has been reduced to a a spheroid region 705 meters in diameter.
+And it's still shrinking.

 As the warp bubble collapses, Beverly puts together whats been happening.
 When she was pulled into the bubble she had been worrying about losing the people around her, thus the alternate reality where people disappear.
 She races to Engineering, just in time to leap through Wesleys portal before the Enterprise itself is erased.
 When she emerges, she asks Picard how many people are on board.
 He tells her 1,014, including Dr. Quaice.
 She notes with relief that that's exactly the number there should be.